 These tang yuan are quite easy to make once you get a hang of it!
-It is usually the coloring part that is more time consuming.
+It is the coloring part that is slightly more time consuming.

 For coloring of the tang yuan dough, I used red yeast powder and bamboo charcoal powder.
-Of course you can also use food coloring if you do not have these 2 powders.
+Of course you can also use food coloring gel if you do not have these 2 powders.
 It is also usual to see dots of red in the red yeast powder dough.
-It will go away after being cooked.
+It will go away after cooking.

 For the details, such as eyes and hat, remember to use a little water to make the dough stick to each other better.
-This reduces the details from coming off in the cooking process.
+This prevents them from detaching in the cooking process.

-Oh, and it’s worth to note that as you make the tang yuan, keep a small bowl of water on the counter top.
-If the ball of tang yuan has creases, you can pat some water on it and roll the creases out.
+As you make the tang yuan, do keep a small bowl of water on the counter top.
+If the ball of tang yuan has creases, you can pat very little water on it and roll the creases out.
 To seal the edges, you can also pat some water around the edges before sealing.
 This helps the tang yuan to seal better, and the filling is less likely to spill out during the cooking process.
 Do remember to not use too much water, as it may make the dough sticky.

 At the same time, if you have little experience in wrapping and decorating tang yuan, you may find it a little difficult to get the round shapes.
 If you’d like to have a private tang yuan workshop at my cake studio in Tai Seng, please feel free to get in touch with me via email firstname.lastname@example.org